ablechow29/Able_NVim_config/README.md

 ## SHELL commands in Vim
-Type `:! [command]` to execute a shell command such as `ls` Type `:r ! [command]` to write the output of the command to the current file opened Type `:! ./%` to execute the file you have opened in vim
+Type `:! [command]` to execute a shell command such as `ls`

+Type `:r ! [command]` to write the output of the command to the current file opened

+Type `:! ./%` to execute the file you have opened in vim

+To execute the current line in vim terminal
+`:.w !bash`

+To execute selected line in vim terminal

+enter `v` to get into visual mode, move cursor to select the desired lines

+enter `:w !bash` to execute the selected lines and print the output in terminal

+See this [link](https://parobalth.github.io/vim-run-line) for further explanation
 # Editing with Vim macros

 # NVim configuration